 Many people are concerned about Google Data Studio row limits and are struggling with slow reports as they add more data.
-We set out to address it.
+As Google Marketing Platform Technology Partners and with many customers experiencing this problem, we set out to address it.

 So far we've satisfied customers looking to dramatically increase the performance of their reports.
 Our Partner Connector takes the pressure off of databases and allows them to seamlessly connect more of their data to Google Data Studio.

 Customers are using Canvas to get data from SAP HANA, Amazon RedShift, Microsoft SQL Server, Oracle, and our best-in-class connectors for Google Analytics, Google AdWords and Search Console among other databases, files, and APIs.

 But two issues kept coming up with customers large and small both as datasets continued to grow over time and as their adoption of Data Studio increased: data size limits and slow Data Studio dashboards.

 Why are Data Studio Reports Slow?